A Proof of Radford's Biproduct Theorem by Using Braided Diagrams: Introduction

 \section{Introduction}

 There is an important construction in the theory of quantum groups and Hopf algebras, which is called biproduct by Radford in \cite{Ra85} and bosonization by Majid in \cite{Ma94}.
-Through this construction, one can get an ordinary Hopf algebra $B\star H$ from a braided Hopf algebras $B$, see Theorem \ref{maintheorem} below.
-Now it is an important method of giving classification of pointed Hopf algebras through braided Hopf algebras, see \cite{AS02}.
+Through this construction, one can get an ordinary Hopf algebra $B\star H$ from a braided Hopf algebras $B$ and a Hopf algebras $H$, see Theorem \ref{maintheorem} below.
+This construction can be used to give classification of pointed Hopf algebras through braided Hopf algebras, see \cite{AS02}.

-\begin{Theorem} Let $H$ be a bialgebra, and $B$ is an algebra in $\lmod H$ and a coalgebra in $\lcom H$, Then $B\star H$ becomes a bialgebra $\iff$ $B$ is a coalgebra in $\lmod H$ , an algebra in $\lcom H$, $\ve_B$ is an algebra map, $\de 1_B=1_B\ot 1_B$, and the following identities hold:
+\begin{Theorem} Let $H$ be a bialgebra, and $B$ is an algebra in $\lmod H$ and a coalgebra in $\lcom H$.
+Then $B\star H$ becomes a bialgebra $\iff$ $B$ is a coalgebra in $\lmod H$ , an algebra in $\lcom H$, $\ve_B$ is an algebra map, $\de (1_B)=1_B\ot 1_B$, and the following identities hold:

 (1) $\de_B(ab)=\sum a\di(a\dii\doi\cdot b\di)\ot a\dii\doo b\dii$,